keeysnc/digital_anthro/work/noisegen.md

 _WebGL | Three.js Development_

+##### Overview

 Noisegen is an award-winning experimental 3D Perlin Noise generator that saves and exports your art.
+This was a self initiated project to learn the workings of three.js, webGL and shader noise.
+Working on this project taught me alot about how to set up a 3D enviornment in the browser and manipulate parameters with a custom GUI.
+I submmited the site to awwwards.com and was awarded honorable mention and mobile excellence.

 _[Awwwards - Honorable Mention](https://www.awwwards.com/sites/noisegen-io)_\
 _[Awwwards - Mobile Excellence](https://www.awwwards.com/sites/noisegen-io)_